open-power/skiboot/doc/opal-api/opal-int-eoi-124.rst

 An OS can instead make OPAL calls for XICS emulation.

-For an OS to use this OPAL call, an ``ibm,opal-intc`` compatible device must exist in the device tree.
+For an OS to use this OPAL call, an ``ibm,opal-intc`` compatible device must exist in the device tree (see :ref:`xive-device-tree`).
 If OPAL does not create such a device, the host OS MUST NOT use this call.